mohibullah20/xcast/README.md

   },
 ```

+Each person (both guests and hosts) have their own file in the ```data/people/``` directory.
+These are text files in "field:value" format.

-For each person we collect:
+For each person we collect the following 4 fields, but some people might not have all 4:

 ```
 name:      Full name
 twitter:   account ID